 E2C Program.
 Energy costs are increasingly volatile, but there are things health care facilities can do to manage them.
 St. Francis Hospital and Health Services in Marysville, Missouri, cut its gas bill by 50 percent and its electricity bill by 17 percent from 2002 to 2005, leading to a total avoided cost of $808,000.
 Shriners Hospital for Children in Houston produced a savings of 24 percent in a single year.
 When Shriners first benchmarked its building in 2002 using Energy Star's Portfolio Manager (PM), the facility received a below average rating of 42.
 Four years later, after implementing an energy management plan, Shriners had reached a PM rating of 94, reducing total utility costs by 40 percent.

 St. Francis and Shriners achieved their savings with the help of ASHE's Energy Efficiency Commitment (E2C) Program, which is a complementary program to the Roadmap.
-The E2C program builds on past successes in energy benchmarking using EPA Energy Star and the ASHE Healthcare Energy Guidebook, and shares fundamental concepts, real data, proven strategies, financial tools, and local success stories.
+The E2C program builds on past successes in energy benchmarking using EPA Energy Star and shares fundamental concepts, real data, proven strategies, financial tools, and local success stories.
 E2C can provide expert knowledge on where to dig to uncover the energy savings inherent in your building design and operations—savings of 10 percent or more.

 There are no fees or costs to ASHE members participating in the E2C program.
-For information on how to join E2C, please visit the ASHE website.
+For information on how to join E2C, please visit the E2C website.

 A similar opportunity is offered by participation in the Hospital Energy Alliance (HEA), an evidence-based, knowledge-sharing initiative among leading health care facilities and organizations.
 Visit the DOE website to learn more.